Change Management: One of the Top Risks That Can Kill Your Business – Risky Business Part 2

 Click here for part 1 – Risky Business: Top Risks that Can Kill Your Business

 What keeps mid-market executives awake at night?
 Not only the issues they see in their business — but also an unquantifiable fear of what they don’t know.
 It is the risk of oversight, of missing a critical signpost, or of not anticipating a business turn.
 The fear factor stems from the mixture of the risks they recognize with the risks they cannot foresee.
-In young and growing companies, likely founder-run, business breakdown often derives from issues where the company lacks the experienced talent to recognize early enough to ward off.
+In young and growing companies, likely founder-run, business breakdown often stems from issues where the company lacks the experienced talent to recognize the issues early enough to ward off.
 Even if an inherent risk is identified — for example, a design flaw in core technology that will impact time to market — often the smaller or younger company may not have the bench strength — the cadre of experienced professionals with the expertise — or simply the time — to address it in a timely way.

 Business Risks to SMB Companies